 What Are the Thoth Awards?

-- 16 program categories that celebrate the best PR campaigns
+- 14 Program categories that celebrate the best PR campaigns

-- 18 component categories that highlight top accomplishments in PR tactics
+- 9 Component categories that highlight top accomplishments in PR tactics

-- The prestigious Institute for Public Relations Research, Measurement and Evaluation Award (Entries in this category will be judged by the Institute for Public Relations)
+- The prestigious Institute of Public Relations Research, Measurement and Evaluation Award (Entries in this category will be judged by the Institute for Public Relations)

 The Public Relations Society of America’s National Capital Chapter (PRSA-NCC) sponsors the annual Thoth competition to recognize and reward outstanding achievement in public relations and to encourage continued excellence in the field.